Early childhood curricula and interventions

 Strategy overview

-- Developing children’s learning skills: There is significant variance in the breadth and depth of evidence-based curricula and interventions; some are comprehensive, covering everything from academics to problem-solving to social-emotional learning.
-Others, which may supplement a broader curriculum or be delivered in tandem with other interventions, focus on a specific subject area, like literacy or numbers.
-Many models embed significant flexibility, allowing them to be delivered in half- or full-day programs.
+Developing children’s learning skills: There is significant variance in the breadth and depth of evidence-based curricula and interventions; some are comprehensive, covering everything from academics to problem-solving to social-emotional learning.
+Others, which may supplement a particular curriculum or be delivered in tandem with other interventions, focus on a specific subject area, like literacy or numbers.
+There is a growing preference to use domain-specific curricula in early education settings.
+Whole-child curricula are increasingly incorporating domain-specific units to reflect this latest research.
+Many models can be delivered in both half- or full-day programs.

 Two program-based systematic reviews and one general meta-analysis demonstrate that evidence-based and skills-focused curricula and interventions improve a variety of school readiness outcomes, including social-emotional skills, language and print knowledge, cognitive abilities, and pre-academic skills.